PatrycjaZiolkowska/HelloMe/README.md

 Hi!

 I'm Patrycja Ziółkowska, a software tester with a passion for quality.
-I have experience in testing mobile, web, and desktop applications.
+I have experience in testing mobile, web, desktop applications and production systems.
 I am familiar with a variety of testing tools, and I can communicate effectively with both technical and non-technical audiences.
 I am a hard worker with a strong attention to detail, and I am always willing to go the extra mile.
 I am also a team player and I am always looking for ways to help others.

 I am looking for a challenging and rewarding role in software testing where I can use my skills and experience to make a real difference.
 I am confident that I can make a significant contribution to your team and help you to deliver high-quality software.